pvanuffelen/head_first_design_patterns/docs/notes.md

 The main example of this chapter is StarBuzz Coffee and their beverages.
 Trying to let them all inherit form the `Beverage` Class led to "class explosion".
-Adding the toppings to the Parent Class also didn't seems to work out great...
+Adding the toppings to the Parent Class also didn't seem to work out great...

 A new Design Principle appeared!